FEMNET: Activities

 It was assumed that raising awareness of gender issues would be extremely difficult in Swaziland, with its strongly patriarchal traditions.
 In fact, as a result of FEMNET assistance through UNFPA, high-level policymakers became sensitized to gender issues and measures to address gender concerns were included in key national plans.

-Malawi, where FEMNET has worked with UNFPA and UNICEF, has been another country where great progress has been made in training and sensitizing political leader, agencies and other organizations.
+Malawi, where FEMNET has worked with UNFPA and UNICEF, has been another country where great progress has been made in training and sensitizing political leader, agencies, and other organizations.

 In July 2008, FEMNET coordinated the official launch in Nairobi of the United Nations' Gender Equality Architecture Reform (GEAR) Campaign in Africa.
 As of 2010, FEMNET was active through membership and local organizations in more than 37 African countries.

+In 2013 FEMNET's President Emma Kaliya, who is from Malawi, spoke out on behalf of FEMNET regarding a case of gang rape in Kenya.
+The victim, "Liz", was later confined to a wheelchair while her attackers were sentenced to cut some grass and then released.
+Kaliya noted that the case was attracting international attention.
+The authorities were said to be rearresting the men involved.
+Women from 21 countries joined a protest march and a million signed a petition demanding that not only the attackers but also the police who mishandled the case should be imprisoned.

+In May 2017 FEMNETS President, Emma Kaliya, was re-elected unopposed at a meeting in Nairobi.
+The new board included treasurer Nancy Kinanu Gitonga from Kenya and the elected secretary was Charity Binka, from Ghana.
+Other members were Bibyshe, Takubusonga Mundjo, Patricia Munabi, Rafa Machava and Amany Asfour who were each from a different African country.

+In September 2022 FEMNET organised a conference in collaboration with "Whose Knowledge" to discuss "Decolonizing The Internet" in Zambia.